arafatm/arafatm.github.io/_articles/mba/How-To-Think-Of-RD-Spend-Andreessen-Horowitz.md

 tags: []
 source: https://a16z.com/how-to-think-of-rd-spend/
 author: David George
-title: How to Think of R&D Spend - Andreessen Horowitz
+title: How to Think of RD Spend - Andreessen Horowitz
 ---

 > Most growth-stage CEOs know how to tell if they're efficiently allocating